Affordable Care Act: "Obamacare"

 The term "Obamacare" was originally coined by opponents as a pejorative.
 According to research by Elspeth Reeve, the expression was used in early 2007, generally by writers describing the candidate's proposal for expanding coverage for the uninsured.
 The term officially emerged in March 2007 when healthcare lobbyist Jeanne Schulte Scott wrote, "We will soon see a 'Giuliani-care' and 'Obama-care' to go along with 'McCain-care', 'Edwards-care', and a totally revamped and remodeled 'Hillary-care' from the 1990s".

-In May 2007 Mitt Romney introduced it to political discourse, saying, "How can we get those people insured without raising taxes and without having government take over healthcare?'
+In May 2007, Mitt Romney introduced it to political discourse, saying, "How can we get those people insured without raising taxes and without having government take over healthcare?'
 And let me tell you, if we don't do it, the Democrats will.
 If the Democrats do it, it will be socialized medicine; it'll be government-managed care.
 It'll be what's known as Hillarycare or Barack Obamacare, or whatever you want to call it."

 By mid-2012, Obamacare had become the colloquial term used both by supporters and opponents.
-Obama endorsed the nickname, saying, "I have no problem with people saying Obama cares.
+Obama eventually endorsed the nickname, saying, "I have no problem with people saying Obama cares.
 I do care."
+By 2016 Obama explicitly and repeatedly referred to the ACA as "Obamacare".

+The use of "Obamacare" became increasingly rare, and at the 2024 Democratic National Convention, Obama said, "I noticed, by the way, since it became popular, they don't call it 'Obamacare' no more."